-Would you faint in disbelief or simply shrug if you became a millionaire?
+How would you react if you suddenly became a millionaire today?
 Depending on when you were born, winning a million dollars might cause varying reactions.
 To illustrate, imagine being born in 1850 when a million dollars was worth $32.62 million in today’s money.
 You could live like royalty!
-Contrast that with today, where a million dollars might not be enough to buy a house in some places.
+Contrast that with today, where a million dollars might not be enough to buy a house in certain areas.
 Inflation reduces the value of money each passing year.
 This poses a problem.
-How would you judge the value of a million dollars if you won the lottery today?
+How do you keep track of money’s changing worth?
 Most people envision the material items they could buy such as a house, a car, or a boat.
 This article will teach you a better way to think about large sums of money by understanding how much freedom it creates.
-Spoiler: $1 million is worth $40k annual salary.
-Confused?
-Keep reading!
+Spoiler: $1 million is worth a $40k annual salary.
+Keep reading to find out how.

 |Read our disclaimer here.|

 It’s All Relative

 Every 20 years, US dollars become about half as valuable as they were before.
 Inflation causes everything to cost more, and people earn more.
 That’s why millionaires are more common today than ever.
 As of 2020, there were more than 56 million millionaires worldwide!